juliakloiber/juliakloiber.github.io/_posts/2019-02-13-superrr-lab.md

 # Superrr Lab

-[Superrr Lab] is a feminist think tank and consultancy founded by Elisa Lindinger and Julia Kloiber in 2019.
-The organization helps public and private entities to develop ethical open and inclusive technology.
+[Superrr Lab] is a research and advocacy organization dedicated to promoting the ethical use of technology and the empowerment of people.
+The organization was founded in 2019 by Elisa Lindinger and Julia Kloiber.
+Superrr Lab helps public and private entities to work on inclusive innovations in tech and beyond.

 The first project of Superrr Lab is a [Feminist Tech Fellowship], supported by the Mozilla Foundation.
 The fellowship supports women in tech to develop open and inclusive tools and to test new approaches.